fab2s/Searchable/README.md

 ````

 The db server configuration must be configured as demonstrated in [innodb_full_text.cnf](./src/innodb_full_text.cnf) for these words to effectively be excluded from indexing.

+## Contributing

+Contributions are welcome, do not hesitate to open issues and submit pull requests.

+## License

+`Searchable` is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).